PogoDigitalism/RobloxAuthenticator/README.md

 Supports synchronous and asynchronous code
 ## This wrapper currently only provides ACCEPTING and SENDING trades, additional features will be added in the future.
-This is a simple wrapper written for Python to combat Roblox' new **2FA MOBILE authentication** system.
+This is an easy-to-use wrapper written in 100% Python to combat Roblox' new **2FA MOBILE authentication** system.
 Contains both a synchronous and asynchronous class with methods.

 You need:
  - Roblox trade ID (will probably be a dynamic variable in your code)